Connect with others who understand.

 Narcolepsy and insomnia are both sleep disorders.

 Narcolepsy is characterized by excessive daytime sleepiness — the feeling of falling asleep throughout the day, often at inappropriate times.
-People with narcolepsy have excessive daytime sleepiness but may feel rested when waking in the morning or after a nap.
-They may struggle to stay awake throughout the day.
+People with narcolepsy have excessive daytime sleepiness (EDS), but they may feel rested when waking in the morning or after a nap.

-Insomnia is characterized by an inability to initiate or maintain sleep.
-It may also take the form of early morning awakening, in which the individual wakes up several hours early and is unable to resume sleeping.
+Insomnia is characterized by an inability to fall asleep or stay asleep.
+It may also take the form of early-morning awakening, where you wake up several hours early and can’t go back to sleep.

 How Are Narcolepsy and Insomnia Related?

-Insomnia can be a symptom of narcolepsy.
-However, when it presents without a co-occurring sleep condition, insomnia is often followed by daytime hyperarousal (excessive metabolic rate or alertness), rather than the excessive daytime sleepiness characteristic of narcolepsy.
+Insomnia can be a narcolepsy symptom.
+However, when it presents without a co-occurring sleep condition, insomnia is often followed by daytime hyperarousal (being overly alert or sensitive to stimulation), rather than the excessive daytime sleepiness that occurs in narcolepsy.

 What Causes Narcolepsy and Insomnia?